After spending a month drinking the coffee in Vietnam, I seriously don’t know how I can adjust to normal life. I mean it.

 Operating Hours: 7AM-10PM, daily

-To help you find the cafes on this list, I’ve pinned them all on the map below.
-Zoom in for a closer look.
+To help you find the Hanoi cafes on this list, I’ve pinned them all on the map below.
+Click on the link for a live version of the map.

 There are so many interesting cafes in Hanoi, which shouldn’t come as a surprise considering how good Vietnamese coffee is.
 It’s consistently good no matter where you are and one of the things I miss most about Hanoi.
 That and bun cha.